bvolkmer/spotify-headless-docker/README.md

 2. Set root password: `passwd`
 3. Generate ssh host keys: `ssh-keygen -A`
 4. Start sshd: `/usr/bin/sshd -D`
-5. Switch to terminal on host to get sshd port: `docker port [container-name]`
+5. Switch to terminal on host to get sshd port when container is created with -P: `docker port [container-name]`
 6. Switch to terminal on machine with X server: `ssh root@[host-ip] -p[port] -X spotify`
 7. Login
 8. Close spotify and restart container